lolo8304/Sports-village.ch/web02/htdocs/wp-content/plugins/captcha/readme.txt

 The bug related to add Captcha in Contact Form for multisiting was fixed.

 = V3.1 =
-The Bulgarian language file ix added to the plugin.
+The Bulgarian language file is added to the plugin.

 = V3.0 =
 Display bug was fixed.